-The procedure’s goal, it should be noted, is improvement – not removal – of scar tissue, which is permanent in nature and cannot be totally removed.
+The procedure's goal, it should be noted, is improvement - not removal - of scar tissue, which cannot be totally removed.
 Also, it generally is true that scars that are wide and shallow respond better to dermabrasion than those that are more narrow and deep.

 Deciding On An Operation

 Anyone interested in facial dermabrasion should consult a competent facial plastic surgeon in Detroit, Michigan.
 During the initial visit, the surgeon makes a thorough evaluation of the facial features to determine whether surgery is indicated.
 The surgeon then will discuss any questions and concerns related to the surgery.

 In addition to the skill of the surgeon, the patient's realistic expectations about the results of the surgery and his general emotional state are important considerations.
 Mental attitude is as important as the ability to heal in evaluating candidates for facial plastic surgery.

 Once surgery is agreed upon, pre-operative photographs are taken to help the surgeon plan the operation.
 These photographs usually are compared with similar ones taken sometime after surgery and serve as a permanent before-and-after record of the results.

 A general anesthetic or local anesthetic with freezing sprays can be used to numb the areas that are to be dermabraded.
 The surgeon will discuss which anesthetic technique is recommended for the patient's condition.